Harsaroop/harsaroop/README.md

 ## 🚀 About Me

-I'm a passionate DevOps Engineer with a love for automation, continuous integration, and continuous delivery.
-With 3 years of experience in the field, I've honed my skills in building robust CI/CD pipelines, managing cloud infrastructure, and optimizing development workflows.
+I'm a passionate Machine and DevOps Engineer with a love for automation, continuous integration, and continuous delivery, AI and Machine learning.
+With 4 years of experience in the field, I've honed my skills in building robust CI/CD pipelines, managing cloud infrastructure, optimizing development workflows, building and deploying Machine Learning Models.
+(ADHD makes me want to do everything)

 ## 🛠️ Technologies & Tools